Experts made the Titanic, amateurs made the ark

 Over the course of three years, That Man is You! successively considers the three most important relationships in a man’s life: his relationship with God, his relationship with his spouse, and his relationship with his children.

-The volunteer crew comes together on Tuesday mornings after Mass for maintenance, repairs, and special furnishings and
+This volunteer crew comes together on Tuesday mornings after Mass for maintenance, repairs, special furnishings, and